magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-path-in-harmony.md

 which comes from samādhi is the coarse type.
 When the mind is peaceful there is happiness.
 The mind then takes this happiness to be peace.
 But happiness and unhappiness are becoming and birth.
-There is no escape from here because we still cling to them.
+There is no escape from saṃsāra here because we still cling to them.
 So happiness is not peace, peace is not happiness.

 The other type of peace is that which comes from wisdom.
 Here we don’t confuse peace with happiness; we know the mind which contemplates and